psychemedia/storytelling-notes/press_gang.md

 :class: dropdown
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000235/18040103/003/0002
 Kentish Gazette - Tuesday 03 January 1804
 Sham Press Gang.— Tuesday William Cowper was charged before the Lord Mayor, at the Mansion-house, with having, in company with five or six others dragged a young along Tower-street, and used him cruelly, pretended that they were a press gang, and as such had a right to impress him.
-Whitney, the watchhouse keeper, of Billingsgate, and the watchman, said, they were alarmed on Monday night with the cry of " murder," and going into the street, saw the prisoner and his companions dragging the Prosecutor, who appeared to have been much abused, and was covered with blood.
+Whitney, the watchhouse keeper, of Billingsgate, and the watchman, said, they were alarmed on Monday night with the cry of "murder," and going into the street, saw the prisoner and his companions dragging the Prosecutor, who appeared to have been much abused, and was covered with blood.
 They said they were taking him to the tender; that they belonged to a rendezvous house in the Borough; but, being required by the officer to shew their warrant, they all ran off, and all escaped pursuit, except the prisoner.
 The prisoner said, in his defence, that he belonged to the tender, and gave, in the names of two midshipmen, who, he said, were with him at the same time.
 The Lieutenant of the real press gang, however attended, and assured his Lordship, the prisoner and his companions had no order from him act such a manner.
 ```

 Crying  "murder" in an attempt to gain the attention of a crowd who might come to your support when being pressed was also a strategy used elsewhere: